HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Discussion

 From the perspective of ground-based RV follow-up, HD~191939 is also an excellent target for future observations due to its brightness, slow rotation, and lack of measurable chromospheric activity.
 Future RV monitoring, with spectrographs such as CARMENES \citep{Quirrenbach:2014, Quirrenbach:2018} or HARPS \citep{Cosentino:2012_1VC}, will soon enable precise measurements of the planets' masses.
 A RV monitoring campaign carried out by the CARMENES consortium is currently ongoing to confirm and further characterize the HD~191939 planets.
 Due to the system's complex orbital architecture, however, a large number of measurements will be needed to accurately constrain the physical properties of the system.

-With three temperate sub-Neptunes, HD~191939 is also a prime system for atmospheric studies with present (e.g. the \textit{Hubble Space Telescope}) and future (e.g. JWST, Extreme Large Telescopes) facilities.
-With a high SNR for multi-wavelength transmission spectroscopy (see Table \ref{tab:ranking_atmospheric_characterization}), the three HD~191939 planets are among the best ten candidates for atmospheric characterization studies (\autoref{fig:atmospheric_prospects}).
+With three temperate sub-Neptunes, HD~191939 may also be a prime system for atmospheric studies with present (e.g. the \textit{Hubble Space Telescope}) and future (e.g. JWST, Extreme Large Telescopes) facilities.
+With a high SNR for multi-wavelength transmission spectroscopy (see Table \ref{tab:ranking_atmospheric_characterization}), the three HD~191939 planets appear to be among the best candidates for atmospheric characterization work (\autoref{fig:atmospheric_prospects}).
 Their final suitability will be confirmed when mass measurements become available.

-Furthermore, of all the planetary systems listed in Table \ref{tab:ranking_atmospheric_characterization}, HD~191939 is the only multi for which the atmospheric characterization of \textit{all} its transiting planets is possible.
-The other multi-planetary systems (i.e. HD~39091 and GJ~143) only have one planet amenable to transmission spectroscopy.
 With regard to JWST in particular, HD~191939 will be visible for more than 200 days per year due to its high ecliptic latitude (see Table \ref{tab:TOI_1339_stellar_params}).\footnote{\url{https://jwst-docs.stsci.edu/jwst-observatory-hardware/jwst-target-viewing-constraints}} Future observations will provide an opportunity to study the atmospheres, interiors, and habitability conditions of the HD~191939 planets.

 Finally, the multi-planetary nature of HD~191939 provides a fantastic opportunity to perform comparative exoplanetology.
 By studying the physical and orbital characteristics of HD~191939 and comparing them to the properties of the known population of multi-transiting planetary systems, we may gain insight into the distribution and occurrence rates of planets across a wide range of masses and radii, as well as into the formation and evolution of planetary architectures.